pu-dc/JavaSpace/README.md

 *----------------------------------------------------------------------------------------------------

-Make Sure That You'Ve Done Read These Chapters Before You Ready For The Next Chapter
+Make Sure That You Have Done Read These Chapters Before You Ready For The Next Chapter

 	BAB 1 		: Java Introduction